Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Application: Landscape evolution models

 \subsection{Fitness function}

 The Badlands LEM produces a simulation of successive time-dependent topographies; however, only the final topography $\mb D_T$ is used for topography fitness since no successive ground-truth data is available.
-The sedimentation (erosion/deposition) data is typically used to ground-truth the time-dependent evolution of surface process models that include sediment transportation and deposition \cite{salles2018pybadlands,chandra2019bayeslands}.
+The sedimentation (erosion/deposition) data is typically used to ground-truth the time-dependent evolution of surface process models that include sediment transportation and deposition \citep{salles2018pybadlands,chandra2019bayeslands}.

-We adapt the fitness function from the likelihood function used in our previous work that used Bayesian inference via Markov Chain Monte-Carlo sampling algorithm for parameter estimation in Badlands model \citep{chandra2018PT-Bayes_}.
-The initial topography is given as $\boldsymbol D_0$ with $\boldsymbol D_0=(D_{0,s_1}\ldots,D_{0,s_n})$, where $s_i$ corresponds to the location which is given by the latitude $u_i$ and longitude $v_i$ (eg. Figure 2).
-Hence, our topography fitness function $F_{topo}$ for the topography at final time $t=T$ is given by
+We adapt the fitness function from the likelihood function used in our previous work that used Bayesian inference via MCMC sampling for parameter estimation in Badlands LEM \citep{chandra2018PT-Bayes_}. $\Omega$ represents the vector of free parameters, such as precipitation rate and erodibility which are independent and optimised by our proposed algorithms based on PSO.
+The initial topography is given as a two-dimensional matrix $\boldsymbol D_{u,v}$, where corresponds to the location which is given by the latitude $u$ and longitude $v$ (Figure 2).
+Hence, our topography fitness function $F_{topo}$ for the topography is given by computing $f(.)$ that represents the final topology (at final time $t=T$) by Badlands LEM.

-where $\nu$ is the number of observations.
+where, $\nu$ is the number of observations.

-The sediment erosion/deposition values at time ($\mb z_t$) are simulated (predicted) by the Badlands model when given set of parameters, $\bs\theta$.
-The sediment fitness $ F_{sed}(\bs\theta)$ is given below
+Badlands LEM produces a sediment erosion/deposition topography at each time frame.
+We use a selected vector of locations (Figure 3 - Panel c) at time ($\mb z_t$) simulated (predicted) by the Badlands LEM for given $\Omega$.
+The sediment fitness $F_{sed}(\Omega)$ is given below

+The total fitness is the combination of the topography and sediment fitness.
+Note that the initial topography should not be confused with the initial state of the swarms of the PSO.
+The initial topography is simulated using pre-day topography of the region and hence not generated via any distribution.